Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 It is the largest enclosed square in the world and second only to Beijing’s Tiananmen Square in size.

-The maidān has a peculiar orientation and doesn’t lie in alignment with Mecca, so that when entering the entrance-portal of both the Shah and Lotfollah Mosque, one makes, almost without realising it, the half-right turn that enables the main court within to face Mecca.
-The most plausible explanation is; the vision was for the domes of the mosque to be visible wherever in the maydān a person was situated.
-Had the axis of the maydān coincided with the axis of Mecca, the dome of the mosque would have been concealed from view by the towering entrance-portal leading to it.
-By creating an angle between them, the two parts of the building, the entrance-portal and the dome, are in perfect view for everyone within the square to admire.
+The maidān has a peculiar orientation and doesn’t lie in alignment with Mecca, so that when entering the entrance portal of both the Shah and Lotfollah Mosque, one makes, almost without realizing it, the half-right turn that enables the main court within to face Mecca.
+The most plausible explanation is; that the vision was for the domes of the mosque to be visible wherever in the maydān a person was situated.
+Had the axis of the maydān coincided with the axis of Mecca, the dome of the mosque would have been concealed from view by the towering entrance portal leading to it.
+By creating an angle between them, the two parts of the building, the entrance portal and the dome, are in perfect view for everyone within the square to admire.

 A mullah sits in the courtyard ready to talk to tourists about Islam and Iran.
 We talked for at least 30 minutes asking as probing questions as we could.
 The guy was a skilled politician easily evading how Islam deals with apostates, atheists, Sunni Islam, Saudi Arabia and the common situation where young Iranians often don’t get married and live together.

 The Lotfollah Mosque (Sheikh Lotf Allah Mosque, Women’s Mosque).
-The first structure built on the square in 1028, its was a private mosque of the royal court.
+The first structure was built on the square in 1028, it was a private mosque of the royal court.
 For this reason, the mosque does not have any minarets and is smaller.
-A tunnel goes under the square from the Ali Qapu Palace so that the royal women could go to the mosque unnoticed.
-Like the Shah Mosque, the entrance turns 45º so that the mosque faces Mecca.
+A tunnel goes under the square from the Ali Qapu Palace so that the royal women can go to the mosque unnoticed.
+Like the Shah Mosque, the entrance turns 45º so the mosque faces Mecca.

 On the 6th floor is the Music Room where royal receptions, the largest rooms and banquets were held.
-The stucco decoration of the banquet hall abounds in motif of various cutout vessels and cups.
+The stucco decoration of the banquet hall abounds with motifs of various cutout vessels and cups.
 Various ensembles performed music and sang songs with the sound amplified for up to one kilometre away.
-From the upper galleries, the Safavid ruler watched polo games, maneuvers and horse-racing below in the Naqsh-e Jahan square.Image result for Ali Qapu Palace music room .
+From the upper galleries, the Safavid ruler watched polo games, maneuvers and horse racing below in the Naqsh-e Jahan Square.

 Hasht Bchasht Palace (Eight Mistress Palace).
 On the other side of Chahar Bagh Avenue and the residence of the shah, this was a two-story apartment building for the eight mistresses of the shah.
-Each apartment was lavishly decorated with maqarnas and fireplaces.
+Each apartment was lavishly decorated with muqarnas and fireplaces.
 The gardens are lovely with a long rectangular pool in front, grass and mature trees.
-Image result for Hasht Behesht Palace

 Day 10: Visiting Isfahan